Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

-On the other hand, Ornstein \cite{Ornstein:AMS1969} showed that Maximizer has $\eps$-optimal MD strategies in countably infinite MDPs.
-Better yet, the MD strategies can be made uniform, i.e., independent of the start state.
-This led to the question whether Ornstein's results can be generalized from MDPs to countably infinite stochastic games.
+In countably infinite reachability games, Maximizer does not have an optimal strategy even if the game is turn-based, in fact not even in countably infinite MDPs that are finitely branching \cite[]{KMSW2017}.
+On the other hand, \cite[Proposition A]{Ornstein:AMS1969} shows that Maximizer has $\eps$-optimal MD strategies in countably infinite MDPs.
+Better yet, the MD strategies can be made uniform, i.e., independent of the start state.\footnote{\verynew{This memoryless uniformity does not carry over to MDPs with uncountable state spaces by \cite[Theorem A]{Ornstein:AMS1969}.}} This led to the question whether Ornstein's results can be generalized from MDPs to countably infinite stochastic games. \cite{Secchi97}, Corollary~3.9, proved the following. \begin{proposition} Maximizer has $\eps$-optimal memoryless (MR) strategies in countably infinite concurrent reachability games with finite action sets. \end{proposition}